 - The parasite is first introduced into the human (or animal) host when the tsetse fly takes a blood meal and secretes parasite-filled saliva into the host’s skin.

 - Once in the human bloodstream, the parasites become longer and slenderer and develop longer flagellum, before spreading rapidly to other areas of the body.
 They then multiply in the blood, lymph or spinal fluid.

 - The symptoms of African trypanosomiasis are divided into two key stages:

-- Second stage or neurological phase: this stage begins when the trypanosome parasites cross from the blood-brain barrier into the spinal fluid, infecting the central nervous system including the brain.
+- Second stage or neurological phase: this stage begins when the parasites cross from the blood-brain barrier into the spinal fluid, infecting the central nervous system including the brain.
 Once the brain is affected it results in changes in behaviour, confusion, poor coordination, difficulties with speech and disturbance of sleep (sleeping through the day and insomnia at night), hence the term ‘sleeping sickness’.

-- Without treatment, African trypanosomiasis is fatal.
+- Without treatment, African trypanosomiasis can be fatal.

 How is trypanosomiasis treated?